isabella232/one-eye-docs/docs/cli/install.md

 weight: 10
 ---

-To quickly install the CLI, use the following command:
+To install the One Eye, [register for an evaluation version](/products/try-one-eye/) and run the following command to install the CLI tool:

 ```bash
 $ curl https://getoneeye.sh | sh